-\paragraph{The AI knowledge questionnaire:} We developed the knowledge questionnaire iteratively using a participatory process involving Teaching Assistants for the class along with Graduate students familiar with the area.
+We developed the knowledge questionnaire iteratively using a participatory process involving Teaching Assistants for the class along with Graduate students familiar with the area.
 There are five (5) multiple-choice questions in total equalling 5 points.
-The first two questions are programming questions: the first being a question asking for the output of a simple print-statement, the second being one that asks for the output of a for-loop.
+The first two questions are programming questions: the first is a question asking for the output of a simple print statement, and the second is one that asks for the output of a for-loop.
 The remaining three covered concepts in AI such as Markov Decision Processes, Reinforcement Learning, and Unsupervised Learning.
 By the time of deployment, the AI students had already gone through lectures covering the AI topics in the questionnaire.
 All the questions are inspired by or directly taken from past exam questions on various topics.
 For further details, please refer to section \ref{screenerQ} for the AI knowledge questionnaire.

-To calibrate the relative difficulty of the knowledge test, we used a collaborative and iterative process until consensus between the researchers and the teaching staff was reached.
+To calibrate the relative difficulty of the knowledge test, we used a collaborative and iterative process until a consensus between the researchers and the teaching staff was reached.
 We expected that most students with satisfactory prerequisites (that contain fundamentals of programming) and current knowledge from the class should at least get 4 out of the 5 correct.
 This calibration appears to have been a reasonable one since all students naturally passed these thresholds.
 On the other hand, in order to be assigned to the non-AI background group, participants had to score less than or equal to 1 (out of 5).
 We expected that some participants, without any AI background, might be able to guess the output of the “print” statement question.
-However, it was unlikely that someone without basic programming understanding would be able to answer the “for-loop” output question.
-Therefore, if someone correctly answers more than one, their AI knowledge background is not the type we needed for members of the non-AI background group.
+However, it was unlikely that someone without a basic programming understanding would be able to answer the “for-loop” output question.
+Therefore, if someone correctly answers more than one, their AI knowledge background is not the type we need for members of the non-AI background group.